vanphan24/cluster-peering-demo/README-v2.md

 Example url is **http://20.237.4.200:9002**

 If it increments, this means the dashboard is able to reach and display the current count on the counting service.
+This confirms that the peering connection is also established on the *data plane*.

 ![alt text](https://github.com/vanphan24/cluster-peering-demo/blob/main/tech-preview/images/Screen%20Shot%202022-07-18%20at%209.08.49%20PM.png "Cluster Peering Demo")